scionproto/scion/doc/protocols/sig.rst

 There can be multiple IP packets in a single SIG frame.
 Single IP packet can be also split into multiple SIG frames.

-SIG traffic can happen over multiple SIG sessions.
+SIG traffic can be sent over multiple SIG sessions.
 SIG uses different sessions to transport different classes of traffic (e.g. priority vs. normal.)

 Within each session there may be multiple streams.
 Streams are useful to